xinzhan/core-services.en/help/interface/cookies/cookies-target.md

 >
 >If any of your domain names include a country code, such as [!DNL mycompany.co.uk], work with your Client Services to configure your [!DNL mbox.js] to support this.

-The cookie keeps a number of values to manage how your visitors experience Target campaigns:
+The cookie keeps a number of values to manage how your visitors experience Adobe Target campaigns:

 <table id="table_5245F72A2D5A4322B40ABB10B7DFB338">
  <thead>